magnars/optimus/README.md

  - Link to the assets: `optimus.link`

 If you want to know more, the [tests](test/optimus) are a good place to start reading.
-They go in to all the details of how optimus works and even has some commentary on reasoning and reasons.
+They go in to all the details of how Optimus works and even has some commentary on reasoning and reasons.

-## Why not split optimus into a bunch of middlewares?
+## Why not split Optimus into a bunch of middlewares?

 I set out to create a suite of middlewares for frontend optimization.
 The first was Catenate, which concerned itself with concatenation into